willbullen/Marine-Unit/readme.md

 - Official storm dates and Met Éireann description
 - Peak wind speeds and affected areas
 - Data sources and station information

+#### Data Sources and Logger Information
+- Lists the active logger ID(s) used per buoy during the storm period
+- Uses only QC-approved (indicators 1 and 5 where applicable) data from the active logger(s)
+- Simplified to show logger IDs only (no status/comments)

 #### Marine Observations Summary
 - Peak conditions observed with buoy identification